 - In-person communication is 34 times more effective than virtual alternatives (Harvard Business Review).

-- 34% of employees shared that they have had their most creative ideas on business trips.
+- 34% of employees shared that they have had their most creative ideas on company or executive retreats.
 This figure increases to 53% for corporate travelers between the ages of 16 and 24 (TravelPerk).

 - 81% of millennial employees think they work more effectively when they have face time with their coworkers (Forbes).

-- Scientific studies have shown that hosting brainstorming sessions on zoom can stifle creativity (Nature).
+- Scientific studies have shown that hosting brainstorming sessions on Zoom, as opposed to in a conference room or other workspace, can stifle creativity (Nature).

 They improve employee morale